Lumenux/smbclientmap/README.md

 For security testing I needed a tool to scan a network for readable and writable SMB shares.

 I found that existing tools like smbmap and nmap's smb-enum-shares were not 100% reliable.
 On the other hand, smbclient was working correctly.
-So I wrote a wrapper for smbclient which automatically tests read and write permissions of all found shares.
+So I wrote a wrapper for smbclient which automatically tests read and write permissions for a given IP address.

 Authentication is done via null sessions (i.e. no username and password).

 The script smbclientmap.sh does the following:

 1. The script takes one IP address as input.
-1. The script lists all available shares on that IP address via smbclient -N -g -L //ip.
+1. The script lists all available shares on that IP address via `smbclient -N -g -L //ip`.
-2. For each Disk share, the script attempts to run the command "dir".
-If it works, that means we have READ ACCESS.
+2. For each `Disk` share, the script attempts to run the command `dir`.
+If it works, that means we have `READ ACCESS`.
-3. If we have READ ACCESS, then the script will attempt to run the command "mkdir".
-If it works, that means we have WRITE ACCESS.
+3. If we have `READ ACCESS`, then the script will attempt to run the command `mkdir` on a random directory name.
+If it works, that means we have `WRITE ACCESS`.

 ## Usage